CryptoSoc/CryptoSocCoin/README.md

 The Official UCT CryptoSoc Token
 __Note: This tokensale runs on the Ethereum Ropsten testnet and will not raise any real money.
 It is for experimentation and fun.
 Don't be greedy.__

+### The smart contract will not accept any more contributions since the 5th of Feb 2017.
+If you try to send one, it will fail.

 __Token Details__: The token "ICO" will be open from 00h00 15 January 2018 - 00h00 5 February 2018.

 The `CryptoSocTokensale` address is: `0x0370c54699550FF3A6b79D09225c5f06D0b6F6c8`